enternal-hoge/istio-tiny-example/README.md

 ./loadgen.sh & # run it twice to generate lots of load
 ```

-Wait for about 2min and check the number of replicas:
+Wait a minuts and check the number of replicas:

 ```bash
 kubectl get hpa